 Avoid compaction from heavy equipment and limit disturbance to the minimum area needed to complete the activity.

-Unless authorized by the Water Boards in an NOA, the use of heavy equipment on 1) slopes that exceed a 50 percent grade and soils where the erodibility K factor is equal to or greater than 0.2 or 2) saturated soils is prohibited.
+Implement best management practices to prevent soil compaction and rutting (e.g., use of tracked equipment or matting to distribute equipment weight).

+All soil disturbance created from heavy equipment use must be immediately stabilized following completion of heavy equipment use.

+Any unintentional rutting and/or cuts and fills created from heavy equipment use must be fully re-contoured to match pre-project conditions.

-Place heavy equipment, which is to be fueled, maintained, and stored in a designated area with properly installed BMPs in place (e.g., sorbent pads; booms; surface protection; secondary containment).
+Place heavy equipment, which is to be fueled, maintained, and stored in a designated area with properly installed BMPs in place (e.g., sorbent pads, booms, surface protection, secondary containment).

-Implement best management practices to prevent soil compaction and rutting (i.e., place equipment and vehicles on matting).

 Use drip pans under leaking vehicles to capture fluids.

-Repair leaks before operating the vehicle in a location where it may leak onto soil or into a water of the state.
+Inspect equipment for leaks and repair leaks before operating the vehicle in a location where it may leak onto soil or into a water of the state.

-Transfer contained fluids to a designated waste storage area as soon as possible.
+Transfer contained fluids to a designated waste storage area immediately.

 Dischargers shall preserve existing topsoil, as follows: